A Connecticut Firearm Bill of Sale is a document that sellers and buyers sign to transfer firearm ownership in Colorado.

-Connecticut takes firearm sales seriously, monitoring the process through the Special Licensing and Firearms Unit of the state police.
+Connecticut takes firearm transfers seriously, monitoring the process through the Special Licensing and Firearms Unit of the state police.

-All transactions require completing the Connecticut firearm bill of sale form to create a record with the police.
+All transactions require completing the Connecticut firearm bill of sale form to create a record with the police, and buyers must meet requirements in CT Gen Stat § 29-33(c).

 The seller must also contact the Special Licensing and Firearms Unit to get an authorization number for the transaction, and the number must be added to both forms.
 The seller must retain the DPS-67-C for 20 years.